Affirming therapy that's actually affirming

 How we actually work together.

-This isn't a different modality — it's a different starting point.
-We use the same evidence-based frameworks as any therapy (CBT, Gottman, EFT, EMDR, IFS), but you won't spend the first six sessions teaching your therapist what polyamory means, why misgendering from family still hurts even when you're years out, or how to hold the tension of loving a faith tradition that doesn't love you back.
-(For more on what 'affirming' actually means in practice — and why it's different from just being 'safe' — see our piece on What 'Affirming' Actually Means in LGBTQ+ Therapy.)
+This isn't a different modality, it's a different starting point.
+We use the same evidence-based frameworks as any therapy (CBT, Gottman, EFT, EMDR, IFS), but you won't spend the first six sessions defining basic terms, justifying why misgendering from family still hurts even when you're years out, or explaining the tension of loving a faith tradition that doesn't love you back.
+The broad context is held; the specifics, your particular intersection, your particular community, what's true for you and not the next person, are what we stay curious about.
+(For more on what 'affirming' actually means in practice, and why it's different from just being 'safe', see our piece on What 'Affirming' Actually Means in LGBTQ+ Therapy.)

 Modalities we draw from